 Learn a new skill

-Look through job descriptions that interest you to see what types of skills are required for the position.
+Look through job descriptions that interest you to see what types of skills required for the position.
 If there is a program you don’t know or want to learn more about, find an online course that can help you master them.

 CU Boulder students have access to Lynda.com which offers free courses in almost every subject.
 Whether you want to learn more about Microsoft Excel, Photoshop, Dreamweaver or Google Analytics, Lynda.com has a course for you.